nimendrak/League-Manager/README.md

     - Search clubs

-Both CLI and GUI applications updated their DataSources as they updated realtime.
+Both CLI and GUI applications updated their DataSources as they update realtime.

 ## How to launch the application